Broadview Arena

-Alumni Arena is a multi-purpose arena in Amherst, New York.
+Broadview Arena (formerly Alumni Arena) is a multi-purpose arena in Amherst, New York.
 The arena is home to the State University of New York at Buffalo men's and women's basketball teams, the women's volleyball team, and wrestling team.
 The facility has a capacity of 6,783 people for basketball games.

 Description

-"The Recreation and Athletics Complex (RAC) on the University's North Campus includes Alumni Arena, a $12.5 million Phase II Building and a $1.5 million outdoor playing fields complex."
+"The Recreation and Athletics Complex (RAC) on the University's North Campus includes Broadview Arena, a $12.5 million Phase II Building and a $1.5 million outdoor playing fields complex."